RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/HBNetMover.md

 ##HBNet

+###UPDATE 12/2017: Jack Maguire's new Monte Carlo sampling approach (MC-HBNet) is now in master and it is highly recommended (likely become the default soon); it is much faster, enables consistent runtimes and memory, and consistently yields a larger number of high-quality networks in a much shorter runtime.
+To use it, simply add ```monte_carlo_branch="true"``` to the HBNet mover.
+To control the number of MC trials, set ```total_num_mc_runs="100000"```; making this value smaller will result in shorter runtimes, making it bigger will result in longer runtimes (and often more solutions).
+Everything else is the same as original HBNet.

 HBNet is a method to explicitly detect and design hydrogen bond networks within Rosetta.
 It functions as a mover within the RosettaScripts framework and will exhaustively search for all networks within the design space that you define with [[TaskOperations|TaskOperations-RosettaScripts]], and that meet the criteria you specify with the options below

 *[[how buried unsatisfied polar atoms are handled by HBNet|HBNet-BUnsats]].*<br>